Ron's specialty I'm quoting now, Ron Clain's specialty is the whole of government and especially transportation.

 I know where this is going.

-I know I know right where this is going.
+I know right where this is going.

-Now you're gonna be teaching white privilege, right?
+You're going to be teaching white privilege, right?

-You're you're gonna be you're gonna be warning everybody.
+You're going to be warning everybody.

 Is that where this is headed?